apache/usergrid/docs/data-queries/querying-your-data.md

 ## Basic query usage

-The following examples show how to query the Apigee API to return the first 5 entities in the users collection that contain the property status:'active'.
+The following examples show how to query the Usergrid API to return the first 5 entities in the users collection that contain the property status:'active'.

 ### Optimizing queries

 As a best practice, you should include no more than 3 parameters in your queries.
 The API will not prevent you from submitting a query with more than 3 parameters; however, due to the nature of NoSQL, queries with many parameters can quickly become very inefficient.

-For more information, see our API BaaS DBMS overview and Data store best practices.
+For more information, see our Usergrid DBMS overview and Data store best practices.

 ### Request Syntax